 Divergent meanings due to socio-political factors

-The Korean Peninsula is called Hanbando(한반도) in the south, while it is referred to as Joseonbando (조선반도) in the north.
-As mentioned above, North Koreans use the name “Joseon” to claim authority over both the north and south.
+The Korean Peninsula is called Hanbando(한반도) in the South, while it’s referred to as Joseonbando (조선반도) in the North.

-In South Korea, the word for friend is chingu (친구), but in the north it is dongmu, (동무) or “comrade”, which is a soviet concept.
+In South Korea, the word for friend is chingu (친구), but in the North it’s dongmu, (동무) or “comrade”, which is a soviet concept.

-Eobeoi (어버이) for instance means “parents” in South Korea but has been altered to mean the “symbolic title of Kim Il Sung” in the North, which implies that he is the father to everyone in Korea.
+Eobeoi (어버이) for instance means “parents” in South Korea, but has been altered to mean the “symbolic title of Kim Il Sung” in the North, which implies that he’s the father to everyone in Korea.